qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 .. index:: Projections, CRS (Coordinate Reference System)

-A Coordinate Reference System, or CRS, is a method of associating numerical coordinates with a precise position on the surface of the Earth.
+A Coordinate Reference System, or CRS, is a method of associating numerical coordinates with a position on the surface of the Earth.
 QGIS has support for approximately 7,000 standard CRSs, each with different use cases, pros and cons!
 Choosing an appropriate reference system for your QGIS projects and data can be a complex task, but